KatharinaTrinley/Prediction-Model-Time-Series-Data/README.md

 # Processing Time Prediction with TCN + Transformer

 This project aims to explore and implement a hybrid TCN and Transformer architecture to improve the accuracy of shipment processing time predictions.
-By combining the efficient processing and temporal dependency capturing capabilities of TCNs with the powerful self-attention mechanism of Transformers, this hybrid approach offers a robust solution for forecasting in manufacturing contexts.
+By combining the efficient processing and temporal dependency capturing capabilities of TCNs with the self-attention mechanism of Transformers, this hybrid approach offers a robust solution for forecasting in manufacturing contexts:

 ![Brainstorming](https://github.com/KatharinaTrinley/Prediction-model-TCN-Transformer/assets/152901977/9e712f20-9827-4937-ba4e-633864136b50)